 Inventory, lb : 0

-Fresh Kogomi is available for a very short season in the spring.
+Fresh Kogomi is available for a very short season in the early spring.

-In Japan, Kogomi is classified as one of the most popular sansei vegetables, which translates to “mountain vegetables” in English.
-These vegetables were foraged initially from the wild in Japan in the spring and offered bright, fresh flavors as a reprieve from the lack of greens during the winter months.
-Today Kogomi can also be found in home gardens, grown sustainably for the fronds, but it is also still foraged from the wild for a few short weeks and sold in small quantities at local markets for a high price.
-The tightly wound fronds are commonly used in shojin ryori, which is the traditional diet of Buddhist monks that consists of soy-based food and mountain vegetables.
+In Japan, Kogomi is a popular sansai vegetable, wild springtime plants foraged from the mountains.
+The name sansai translates to mean “mountain vegetables,” and historically, these vegetables were foraged from the wild to nourish the body with bright flavors and additional nutrients.
+Uesugi Yozan, also known as Uesugi Harunori, is credited with discovering sansai.
+Uesugi was commissioned by the emperor to forage for wild plants that could be consumed during times of famine.
+Sansai vegetables were important as they were harvested from the mountains, believed to contain more qi or energy than plants foraged from sea level regions.
+Mountains were thought to be closer to the heavens, increasing the available power within the plants.
+Sansai is anticipated each spring, and the slightly bitter greens awaken the taste buds to the bright, refreshing, and bold flavors of the coming season.
+In the modern-day, Kogomi can be found in home gardens, grown sustainably for the fronds, but it is still foraged from the wild for a few short weeks and sold in small quantities at local markets for a high price.
+The tightly wound fronds are commonly used in shojin ryori, the traditional diet of Buddhist monks consisting of soy-based food and mountain vegetables.
 This diet is believed to help balance the body and mind using the rule of five, which is incorporating five flavors and five different colors into the dish.

 Recipes that include Kogomi Ferns.
 One is easiest, three is harder.

 |West Coast Kitchen & Garden||Easy and Delicious Fiddlehead and Farmhouse Cheddar Tart|